fabiopjve/wifiScope/README.md

 ## Charlie ##
 * work around code for the issue of sending '\n'
 * pakcet handler
-* common header which can be used commonly among frontend, oninon and STM32
+* common header which can be used commonly among frontend, onion and STM32

 ## ##